Yuzhuo-Dang/PEARL/README.md

 # PRARL

-PEARL: Purified-Interaction and Affinity Graph Learning for multimodal recommendation
+PEARL: Purified-Interaction and Affinity Graph Learning for multimodal recommendation.